-- · Applicable statutes or administrative rules related to your board. - For county boards, your County's applicable charter, ordinances, or other provisions. - Your board's own procedural rules or policies; or instructions for the public regarding, among other things, your board's preferred method for submission of written testimony and opportunity to provide oral testimony at the meeting. - Whether the public can find and get in to the meeting site.
+- Although the Sunshine Law requires a notice to include instructions for requesting a reasonable accommodation for disabled persons (for example, provision of sign language interpreters for individuals who are deaf or hard of hearing), OIP does not have authority to advise as to what constitutes a reasonable accommodation.
+If you have questions about what accommodations or auxiliary aids must be provided in response to a request, you may wish to contact your board's attorney or the State Disability and Communication Access Board: (808) 586-8121 (Voice or TTY) or email: dcab@doh.hawaii.gov for assistance. - Applicable statutes or administrative rules related to your board. - For county boards, your County's applicable charter, ordinances, or other provisions. - Your board's own procedural rules or policies; or instructions for the public regarding, among other things, your board's preferred method for submission of written testimony and opportunity to provide oral testimony at the meeting. - Whether the public can find and get into the meeting site.
 For example, is the meeting site large enough that someone might have trouble finding the right room?
 Are there improper barriers to public access such as a security checkpoint requiring attendees to show identification?